Search

 Jump to a topic

-This is known as our “fight-or-flight” response and has evolved over millions of years to protect us in acutely stressful situations.
+This is known as our "fight-or-flight" response and has evolved over millions of years to protect us in sudden stressful situations.
 This response allows us to run a little faster, jump a little higher—even generate superhuman strength to lift a car off a trapped family member.

 Explore Stress